MiguelAHG/mahg-data-science/_pages/about.md

 permalink: /about/
 ---

 I am Miguel Antonio H. Germar, but you can call me Migs.
-I am currently a high school student in the Philippines.
+I am currently a high school student from Quezon City, Philippines.
 I am interested in pursuing a college degree and career in Data Science.
-Other than this, my interests also include anime and archery.

 ![](https://miguelahg.github.io/mahg-data-science/images/migs-germar.png)